HASwitchPlate/openHASP-docs/docs/devices/yeacreate-nscreen32.md

 The display is connected via an 8-bit parallel bus resulting in a fast performance. openHASP can take advantage of the 320x480 resolution to show a large custom user-interface.

-On the back there is an expansion port with 12 GPIOs so you can expand the capabilities as needed.
+On the back there is an expansion port with 6 GPIOs (4 input only, RX & TX) so you add inputs if needed.
-Unfortunately, there is [no support for backlight control][2]{target=_blank}.
-The display is always-on.

 The development board can be powered via micro USB or the 5V-in JST connector.

 | Pros                   | Cons